Nicolasbcrrl/h2_Goat/README.md

 ### How to Prevent

-Afin d'éviter aux mieux les vulnérabilité, un processus de gestion des correctifs doit être mis en place pour :
+In order to avoid vulnerabilities as much as possible, a patch management process must be put in place to :
-- Supprimer tout ce qui superflux et inutile (dépendances, fichiers, composants, fonctionnalités, documentations, etc.).
+- remove anything superfluous and unnecessary (dependencies, files, components, features, documentation, etc.).
-- Faire un inventaire des versions de vos composants aussi bien du côté client comme du côté server, ainsi que de leurs dépendances.
-Des outils comme OWASP Dependency Check, retire.js, etc. vous permette de faire votre inventaire.
-De plus, surveiller constament les nouvelles vulnérabilité dans les composant, à l'aide de site internet comme Common Vulnerability and Exposures (CVE) et National Vulnerability Database (NVD).
+- Make an inventory of the versions of your components on both the client and server side, as well as their dependencies.
+Tools such as OWASP Dependency Check, retire js, etc. allow you to make your inventory.
+Also, constantly monitor new vulnerabilities in components, using websites like Common Vulnerability and Exposures (CVE) and National Vulnerability Database (NVD).
-- Aquirez vos composant seulement chez des fournisseurs officiel.
+- Only purchase components from official suppliers.
-- Tenez vous informers sur les bibliothèques et les composant qui ne sont plus supporter ou qui ne publie plus de correctif.
+- Keep up to date with libraries and components that are no longer supported or no longer release patches.

 ### Exemples Attack Scenarios